-Meet Jankay, a young girl from Gunjur who is Ousman’s protege.
-Between them they are making a selection of hand made Gambian cotton products which linda and Daouda hope will capture the imagination of tourists and locals alike.
+Meet Jankay, a young girl from Gunjur, who is Ousman’s protégé.
+Between them, they are making a selection of hand made Gambian cotton products which Linda and Daouda hope will capture the imagination of tourists and locals alike.

 More than just cotton products

 Linda and Daouda’s idea was not only to boost the production of cotton products but also to create a sustainable business model which invites visitors to the country to embark on a journey of discovery from the coastal part of The Gambia (where Footsteps is situated) to Basse in the east.